 A ME / CFS Pediatric Primer (Frontiers in Pediatrics, 2017) provides a medical understanding for pediatricians, family practice doctors, and all healthcare providers involved in children/student’s care.
 We encourage parents to share this link with your child’s physician and healthcare team.
 In addition, this esteemed international writing group has also provided a PDF of the monograph version of the Young Persons’ ME / CFS Primer by Peter Rowe, MD, Rosemary Underhill, MB, Kenneth J. Friedman, Ph.D., Alan Gurwitt, MD, et al with indexing (funded by OMF) in a downloadable Pediatric Primer monograph with index.

 The impact of Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS) on a young person can be very significant.
-To help young people and their families cope with educational, social, and developmental challenges, in addition to medical problems, we present three outstanding resources developed by Dr. Faith Newton of Delaware State University.
+To help young people and their families cope with educational, social, and developmental challenges, in addition to medical problems, we present four outstanding resources developed by Dr. Faith Newton of Delaware State University.
 We encourage parents to print these documents and share them with your child’s school administration.